Infineon/motor-system-ic-tle956x/docs/sw-frmwk/arduino/arduino-api.rst

 	  - yes
 	  - yes

-The not-controlled motor will always keep it's last state.
+The not-controlled motor will always keep its last state.

 Now set up a GPIO interrupt routine bound to Pin 2 (the interrupt Pin of the TLE956x shield).
 By default, the library configures the TLE to throw an interrupt if an error in one or more status register occurs::